mortezakowkabi/jcb-persian-documentation/english/Start-Here.md

 ## Step 3 – Build your first component

-1. **Start with a guided example:** follow [001 – Hello World with Joomla Component Builder](./001-Hello-World-with-Joomla-Component-Builder.md) to create a simple component from scratch, including admin and site views, menu links, and permissions.
+1. **Start with a guided example:** follow [Hello World with Joomla Component Builder](./Hello-World-with-Joomla-Component-Builder.md) to create a simple component from scratch, including admin and site views, menu links, and permissions.
-2. **Reinforce the foundations** by revisiting [006 – Basic Fields](./006-Basic-Fields.md) and [007 – Admin Views](./007-Admin-Views.md) to understand how fields populate lists and forms.
+2. **Reinforce the foundations** by revisiting [Basic Fields](./Basic-Fields.md) and [Admin Views](./Admin-Views.md) to understand how fields populate lists and forms.
-3. **Practice compilation and installation** by iterating through small changes, recompiling, and reinstalling within Joomla using the instructions in the Hello World tutorial and [005 – Field Types](./005-Field-Types.md#5-compiling-and-installing-your-component).
+3. **Practice compilation and installation** by iterating through small changes, recompiling, and reinstalling within Joomla using the instructions in the Hello World tutorial and [Field Types](./Field-Types.md#5-compiling-and-installing-your-component).
 4. **Document your learning**—update component notes, track field names, and keep a changelog.
 This habit will ease later export/import or collaboration tasks.

 > 🧭 **Outcome:** you can create a functioning component, compile it, install it, and recognise how admin data flows to the site frontend.